jump-dev/JuMP.jl/docs/src/developers/contributing.md

 # How to contribute to JuMP

-Welcome!
-This document explains some ways you can contribute to JuMP.
+Welcome, this document explains some ways you can contribute to JuMP.

 ## Code of Conduct